 With a mix of hot, humid environments and plentiful rain during half of the year, Florida is a breeding ground for many different types of insects.
-These creepy crawlers can be found all over the state and can be common annoyances for residents and visitors.
-Many of the common ones can also fly.
+These creepy crawlers can be found all over the state and can be common annoyances for residents and visitors, and many of them can fly.
+Florida insect identification starts with recognizing the most common flying bugs in Florida.

 Mosquitoes, also known as “little flies,” are one of the most common insects in Florida.
 The state has the largest number of different species inhabiting it, with 80 species making their home there.
 Of these, 33 species of Florida mosquitoes can cause pest problems among animals and humans, and 13 are capable of carrying and transmitting diseases.
 This makes them a nuisance throughout the year, though their numbers greatly increase during the summer months.
 This is when Florida receives the most rainfall and humidity.
 Since mosquitoes need moist conditions to breed, this is when they are most prevalent.
 These scaly-winged bloodsuckers can be kept at bay with repellents and long-sleeved clothing.